Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Taiwan in April: Best Places to Visit

-In 2021, the festival was replaced with a government-run indie music festival called Taiwan Music Festival.
-The free event took place on the main beach in Kenting (墾丁大灣) from April 1-3 in 2021, and a similar event may take place in 2022.
+In 2021, the local Pingtung county government started a new indie music festival called Taiwan Music Festival.
+This totally free event usually takes place on the main beach in Kenting (墾丁大灣).
+The 2023 Taiwan Music Festival will be from April 1 to 3.

-April is the tail end of the cherry blossom season; you can still see them in the high mountains, such as at Alishan, but with limited hotels at the popular tourist resort, you’ll need to book a room at Alishan way, way in advance to be there for the cherry blossoms (even when foreign tourism is down; Alishan is really popular among locals, too!)
-The government even announced this year it will be limiting how many vehicles can get up there during cherry blossom seasons, but this won’t affect public transportation.
+April is the tail end of the cherry blossom season; you can still see them in the high mountains, especially at Alishan.
+But with limited hotels at the popular tourist resort, you’ll need to book a room at Alishan way, way in advance to be there for the cherry blossoms.
+If you can’t get a hotel room there, you can consider going from Chiayi to Alishan as a day trip.

-Besides cherry blossoms, April also marks the start of the Tung Blossom season.
+Besides cherry blossoms, April also marks the start of the Tung Blossom season in Taiwan.
 Described as “April (or May) snow”, locals love to stand under trees as the wind blows the white pedals to the ground.
-Tung Blossoms are associated with Hakka culture, and the best places to see them are in Taoyuan and Miaoli.
-Some of the best spots for seeing them are listed here.
+Tung Blossoms are associated with Hakka culture, and the best places to see them are various locations in in Taoyuan and Miaoli county.

-April is the first month that I would personally consider visiting the offshore islands such as Green Island, Penghu, or Orchid Island.
+April is the first month that I would personally consider visiting the offshore islands such as Green Island, Penghu Island, or Orchid Island.
 Before then, the islands are cold and windy, with reduced services.
 May and June are best for perfect weather before it gets super hot and crowded in summer, but late April would likely be fine as well.
+Xiaoliuqiu and Cijin Island are fine to visit any month of the year.

 Conclusion: Is April a good time to visit Taiwan?